Alphaz0r/huntress-ctf-2023/layered security/README.md

 Opening the image with the tool, I've got an hint in the challenge name + the context that we have to check the different layers of the image to find something...

-Flag is located at layer 3.
+Flag is located at layer 3 (starting from the bottom).